2017/18 Curriculum Statement

 We believe that the mission of Sacred Heart Catholic Academy in educating children, is not simply to impart information or to provide training in skills intended to deliver some economic benefit to society; education is not and must never be considered as purely utilitarian.
 It is about forming the human person, equipping him or her to live life to the full – in short it is about imparting wisdom.

 All teaching and learning is focussed on the uniqueness of each person made in God’s image and likeness.
 Here is the development of understanding that God has placed a desire for happiness in every human person, and by God’s gifts of reason and free will, human beings are capable of knowing and choosing good and rejecting all that is wrong.

 Through Christ the gift of eternal life is assured.
 Love of neighbour involves respect for the religious beliefs of other people, particularly other Christians and the main world religions.

 “We have embedded the wider curriculum so that it meets the requirements of our children in the light of the latest National Curriculum review.
-This exciting development includes a computing curriculum that will integrate new technologies, programming and media into school life.
+This exciting development includes a computing curriculum ( Purple Mash) that will integrate new technologies, programming and media into school life.
 Our curriculum continues to ensure that our children’s learning is both meaningful and benefits from a specific focus on the core.”

 To get a feel for the sorts of things your child will be learning this year, please click on the year group buttons or links below.
 As we build up this website further, there will be photographs too.